 - Evidentiary motions.

-The MDL for 3M earplugs has been established in the Northern District of Florida.16 The judge assigned to the MDL is M. Casey Rodgers, who served in the U.S. Army from 1985 to 1987.
+The MDL for 3M earplugs has been established in the Northern District of Florida U.S. District Court.16 The federal judge assigned to the MDL is M. Casey Rodgers, who served in the U.S. Army from 1985 to 1987.
+Note that MDLs are different from class action lawsuits.
+In MDLs, all the plaintiffs’ cases remain separate.

 5. Compensation for hearing loss or tinnitus

-If you were in the U.S. Armed Forces between 2003 and 2015, odds are that you used 3M’s defective earplugs.
-If did not suffer from hearing loss before joining the service, but do now, or if your symptoms have gotten worse while you were in the military, you may be entitled to compensation.
+If you were in military service between 2003 and 2015 in Iraq, Afghanistan, or anywhere else, odds are that you used 3M’s defective military earplugs.
+If you did not suffer from hearing loss before joining the service, but do now, or if your symptoms have gotten worse while you were in the military, you may be entitled to compensation through a 3M earplug lawsuit.

 That compensation can cover the costs of your:

-- Medical expenses, including for anticipated future medical care,
+- Medical expenses, including for anticipated future medical care (including hearing aids),

 - Lost wages and reduced earning capacity related to your medical condition,